 The amount of plastic strain available before eventual fracture of a ductile metal

-You can submit your article for free review and publication by using “PUBLISH YOUR ARTICLE” page at the MENU Buttons.
+You can submit your article for free review and publication by using the “PUBLISH YOUR ARTICLE” page at the MENU Buttons.

-If you love this post please share it to using the social media buttons provided before the comment form.
+If you love this post please share it with your friends using the social media buttons provided.